AIM Rule 26

 CHAIRMAN’S INTRODUCTION

-In March 2018 the London Stock Exchange amended AIM Rule 26.
-This requires AIM quoted companies to:
+The London Stock Exchange AIM Rule 26 requires AIM quoted companies to:

 • give details of a recognised corporate governance code it has decided to apply;